 You can get to Kep by renting a motorbike, which will run you about $4-$7 per day, a tuk-tuk ride, or take the Crab Shuttle.
 We definitely recommend taking the Crab Shuttle.
 It is a ferry that runs daily from Kampot to Kep.
 A one-way ticket costs $10 per person and a round trip ticket costs $15 per person.
 The boat departs Kampot at 9a from the riverside in front of Rikitikitavi and arrives in Kep at approximately 11:20a.
 The departs back to Kampot at 3p.
 You can make arrangements to be dropped off, and picked up, at Rabbit Island for an additional charge.

-If you only do one thing in Kep, you have to visit their infamous crab market.
+If you only do one thing in Kep, you have to visit their famous crab market.
 Beyond that, you can make your way to Kep Beach for the afternoon, or take a hike around the very beautiful Kep National Park ($1 admission per person).
-You can also check out some of Kep’s great restaurants such as Led Zep’s Cafe, Italian Corner, Kep Sur Mer, or Deli’s Kep to name a few.
+You can also check out some of Kep’s great restaurants such as Led Zep’s Cafe, Italian Corner, Kep Sur Mer, and Deli’s Kep to name a few.
 If you need some dessert, head over to Kep Coffee for a massive slice of chocolate or carrot cake, and/or one of their signature cinnamon rolls.

 Koh Tonsay, or Rabbit Island, is about a 20-30 minute boat ride off the coast of Kep.
 If you are coming from Kampot, the best way to get there is via the Crab Shuttle.
 Alternatively, you can take one of the local boats that depart Kep’s main port at 9a and 1p for about $8-$10, including a return ticket.
 You can also hire a private boat for the day for about $20-$30.